ucsd-dsc-arts/dsc160-final-group9/README.md

   - [Title of Paper with Link]().
 - Training data.
 Short description of training data including bibliographic info. [link to data]().

+### Model
+Our project can be broken down to two major parts, that is audio generation and text generation.
+With different goals of applications, each are implemented with different models as well.

+### Data
+All data used in this project are personally obtained.
+For our generative tasks are seperated into audio and text production, raw data trained also include each seperate audio files and text files.<br>

 ## Code

 (20 points)